-It works through a yearly selection of an issue: A new theme related to primary and basic education is selected for each year’s Education Watch research.
+It works through a yearly selection of an issue: a new theme related to primary and basic education is selected for each year’s Education Watch research.
 An extensive participatory process is followed to get comments and feedback from concerned individuals and agencies on the selected issue.
 The Working Group is responsible for identifying the research questions, selecting the indicators, and finalizing the instruments.
-A Research Team is formed taking people from the Working Group and outside.
+A Research Team is formed by taking people from the Working Group and from outside the Working Group.
 This team is responsible for carrying out the fieldwork and writing the report.
 The Technical Team provides technical support to the Research Team.

-A large number of national experts, practitioners in education and civil society representatives has actively participated in every step of Education Watch studies.
+A large number of national experts, practitioners in education, and civil society representatives have actively participated in every step of Education Watch studies.

-Although competency-based education was introduced at primary level in 1992, Education Watch first initiated competency-based assessment of learning achievement.
+Although competency-based education was introduced at the primary level in 1992, Education Watch initiated competency-based assessment of learning achievements first.

-Education Watch established a benchmark for literacy status of the population through an in-depth exploration.
-For the first time, test-based literacy assessment with nation-wide samples was undertaken in Bangladesh.
+Education Watch established a benchmark for the literacy status of the population through an in-depth exploration.
+For the first time, test-based literacy assessment with nation-wide samples were undertaken in Bangladesh.

 Media provided good coverage of the findings which helped in dissemination of findings and raising awareness of the people.

-Despite the government reservation on the existing scenario presented in the Education Watch report on the existing status of primary education, the government has not fully rejected its validity.
-This is quite apparent in the government initiatives as reflected in the PEDP II, the macro framework for primary education development that has addressed many of the concerns raised in the Education Watch reports.
+Despite the government's reservations on the existing scenario presented in the Education Watch report on the status of primary education, the government has not fully rejected its validity.
+This is quite apparent in the government initiatives as reflected in the PEDP II, which is the macro framework for primary education development that has addressed many of the concerns raised in the Education Watch reports.

 From the donors side, it is more often than not referred to and treated as a reliable database.
-As such they are always keen to know the latest updates.
+As such they are always interested in the latest updates.

-The Education Watch reports are used as reliable database by researchers, educators and other members of the civil society.
+The Education Watch reports are used as a reliable database by researchers, educators, and other members of the civil society.

-CAMPE in many cases uses the Education Watch groups and other stakeholders to lobby with the government in favor of a gender sensitive approach in the policy framework.
-In this context women leadership at the highest level, have to some extent served useful to gain access and affirmative decision.
+CAMPE in many cases used the Education Watch groups and other stakeholders to lobby the government for a gender sensitive approach in the policy framework.
+In this context, women leading at high levels has served useful in gaining access and an affirmative decision.